duceppemo/BGA/README.md

   -l /path/to/nanopore_folder, --long-reads /path/to/nanopore_folder
                         Folder that contains the fastq files from Nanopore.
 Mandatory.
   -s /path/to/illumina_folder, --short-reads /path/to/illumina_folder
                         Folder that contains the fastq files from Illumina.
 Illumina file names must match Nanopore files names (everything before the first underscore ("_").
 Optional.
   -o /path/to/output_folder/, --output /path/to/output_folder/
                         Folder to hold the result files.
 Mandatory.
   -a {flye,shasta}, --assembler {flye,shasta}
                         Assembly method.
 Default "flye".
 Optional.
   --min-size 3000       Minimum read size for Shasta assembler or minimum read overlap for Flye.
-Default 3000 for Shasta and
-                        auto for Flye.
+Shasta default is 3,000.
+Flye default is "auto".
 Optional.
   --size 5000000        Override automatically detected reference size for Flye.
-If entered manually, it will also be used
-                        to during the long read filtering step (to retain the 100x to reads, if coverage allows.
+If entered manually, it will also be used to during the long read filtering step (to retain the 100x to reads, if coverage allows.
                         Optional.
   --trim-long           Trim long reads with Porechop prior assembly.
 Default is False.
   --filter-long         Filter long reads with Filtlong prior assembly.
 Drop bottom 5%.
 Default is False.
+  --model {r941_min_sup_g507,r103_sup_g507}
+                        Medaka model.
+Default is for R9.4.1 flowcell.
   --polish              Polish long read assembly with Illumina paired-end data.
 Default is False.
   --trim-short          Trim paired-end Illumina reads with FastP prior polishing.
 Default is False.
   -t 16, --threads 16   Number of threads.
 Default is maximum available(16).
 Optional.
   -p 2, --parallel 2    Number of samples to process in parallel.
+Keep low if your computer has low memory.
 Default is 2.
 Optional.
   -m 57, --memory 57    Memory in GB.
 Default is 85% of total memory (57) -v, --version         show program's version number and exit
 ```